avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week02/11-More-Loops.md

 ### 11.4 Changing the flow of execution in a loop

+#### 11.4.1 Break

 It is also possible to change the flow of execution in a loop.
 This is done with the `break` and `continue` keywords.

 The `break` keyword immediately breaks the loop, and jumps out of the loop.
-An example of this is the code from section 11.3, which can also be written as
+This is usually used as little as possible, as the code execution can become very chaotic with a lot of `break` commands.
+An example of using this is rewriting the code from section 11.3, which can also be written as

 ```java
 System.out.println("Type your age ");